 Marcus Aurelius would develop a keen military mind during his eleven years at war.
 He didn’t really have a choice in the matter.
 It was a case of attack or be overrun and face the consequences.
 To his credit, he menaced and hammered the German tribes without relent, pushing them back further and further year after year.
 (He was so good at his role as commander in chief that when he died, the legions genuinely grieved, mourning the loss of a great emperor soldier.)

 During those years on the front he also faced another crisis that came in the form of an usurper general named Avidius Cassius.
 This crisis forced him to compromise his plans to expand and annex new territory.
 Fortunately, the threat was short lived and he managed to re-established his authority.
-Later, together with his son, who he made co-emperor in 177 AD, they would doggedly fight the empires northern enemies until his death in 180 AD.
+Later, together with his son (who he made co-emperor in 177 AD) they would doggedly fight the empires northern enemies along the Danube until his death in 180 AD.

 Marcus Aurelius granting clemency to Germanic prisoners during his wars on the northern frontiers.

 What is interesting to note about Marcus Aurelius during his eleven long years at war is that not a day possibly went by that he didn’t think about his one true passion-philosophy.
 When Marcus wasn’t out welding his sword in battle or in his tent sorting out administrative paperwork that poured on his desk, he took time out to write a philosophical diary in an attempt to understand and crack “the underlining code of existence”.
 His diary would become a profoundly influential work on how one should live their life.
 Even today, thousands of copies of his Meditationsare sold worldwide, reminding us of the intelligence of a man who once said, “If any man can prove that any action or idea of mine is wrong, I will accept the fact gladly.
 I only seek thetruth, which never injured anyone.”